You want to buy a house. But you have massive student loan debt. So you automatically think: “I can’t get a home loan because of my student loans.”

-You’ll get a mortgage from one of those programs because they help first-time home buyers buy a home with a minimal (or zero) down payment.
+You’ll get a mortgage from one of those programs because, unlike other conventional loans, they help first-time home buyers buy a home with a minimal (or zero) down payment.

-Each program offers different types of mortgage products that each have their own requirements.
+Each program offers different types of mortgage products that each have their own loan application requirements for mortgage approvals.
 But for the most part, the basic requirement is that you have a source of income and a minimum credit score.

 The FHA student loan guidelines provide that your lender must include all of your student loans in your liabilities.
 And that’s true no matter the payment type or status of payments.